 Only Services Commitments whose template is set to Contract in Invoicing via can be assigned to an Customer or Vendor Contract and thus billed recurrently via that contract.

 Three types of reference values (Item Price, Document Price and Document Price And Discount) are used to price Service Commitments via the Calculation Base Type field.
-The details are explained here (under Price Determination of Service Commitments).
+The details are explained here.

-Services that are (optionally) co-sold with an item (see Sales with Services in the Service Commitment Option field in the Item card) are usually handled by a Billing Item.
+Services that are (optionally) co-sold with an item (see Sales with Services in the Service Commitment Option field in the Item card) are usually handled by an Invoicing Item.
 Depending on the configuration of the posting groups in Financial Accounting, revenues can thus be posted to different revenue accounts for each Service Commitment to be billed.
-The lookup in the field is restricted to Billing Items.
+The lookup of the field Invoicing via Item No. is restricted to Invoicing Items.

 Services that are themselves the subject of provisioning (e.g., a support service) can also themselves contain the posting groups for revenue control (see Service Commitment Item in the Service Commitment Option field in the Item card).
 In this case, the Invoicing via Item No. field can also be left blank.